-Most people will have heard of 'whistleblowing' from the high-profile cases reported in the media.
-Following the recent economic crisis there have been many examples of whistleblowing in the UK in the financial and banking sectors and within the NHS and social care.
-Put at its simplest, whistleblowing occurs when an employee or worker provides certain types of information, usually to the employer or a regulator, which has come to their attention through work.
-Whistleblowing is ‘making a disclosure in the public interest’ and occurs when a worker raises a concern about danger or illegality that affects others, for example members of the public.
+'Whistleblowing' is when a worker provides certain types of information which has come to their attention, usually to the employer or a regulator, to raise a concern about danger or illegality that affects others.
 The disclosure may be about the alleged wrongful conduct of the employer, a colleague, client, or any third party.
-The whistleblower is usually not directly, personally affected by the danger or illegality, although they may be.
+Typically, the whistleblower is not directly, personally affected by the danger or illegality, although they may be.

 In the UK, the Public Interest Disclosure Act 1998 is a key piece of legislation protecting individuals who ‘blow the whistle’ in the public interest.
 Examples of the situations covered include financial malpractice, criminal offences, risks to health and safety, failure to comply with a legal obligation, a miscarriage of justice and environmental damage.
 Workers who make a ‘protected disclosure’ can make a claim to an employment tribunal if they’re treated badly or dismissed.
 For a disclosure to be protected, it must meet the test for being in the public interest and the worker must follow the procedures set out in the legislation.
 The disclosure must usually be made to an appropriate external body.
 For example, disclosing a health and safety issue to the Health and Safety Executive is likely to be protected.
 Disclosures to the media will be protected only in certain cases only, for example if there is no prescribed regulator or where less public disclosures didn’t get a reasonable response.